errata-ai/vale/fixtures/styles/demo/test.md

 `at` dissapear `least` one proper noun, maybe preceeded `by` an adjective and/or number

 Python has for-loops (not `for` loops or for loops).

+Let's meet up at the next Write the Docs meet up and write the docs for our new project.